IaSoC/.github/profile/README.md

 >
 > Instead, you need to be invited by one of the IaSoC members.
 So Good Luck xD.

 More information can be found in other document in the profile directory.

-Have fun with our product xDDDD
+When the docs.iasoc.cn is online, these information will moved.
 <!--

 **Here are some ideas to get you started:**